OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 We tracked 3 metrics our first year and nearly went under.
 Here's the full 15-metric framework we built to run a profitable agency — with benchmarks and the API calls to pull every number automatically.

-We rebuilt our tracking from scratch.
-We now track 15 metrics across four categories, pull them automatically every morning before standup, and the whole thing runs in under five minutes.
-Here’s the full framework, the benchmarks we’ve established across our creator roster, and the code to pull it all automatically.
+After that creator’s 40% decline, we rebuilt our tracking from scratch.
+We now run 15 metrics across four categories, pull them automatically every morning before standup, and the whole thing runs in under five minutes.
+The Monday pull takes four minutes now.
+It used to take two hours of opening tabs, copying numbers into spreadsheets, and arguing about whether the data was even current.

 Why Most Agency Dashboards Fail

-Before getting into the framework, it’s worth understanding the failure mode.
 Most agency dashboards are vanity dashboards.
 They show subscriber counts (which fluctuate constantly and mean very little in isolation), total revenue (a lagging outcome, not a leading indicator), and message volume (activity, not effectiveness).

 None of those tell you where the business is actually going.
 A creator can be gaining subscribers while hemorrhaging long-term fans.
 Revenue can be flat while PPV conversion craters — held up temporarily by a price increase or a viral moment.
 Messages can be high while chatter quality tanks.